How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 Final thoughts: Android apps on Windows 11 aren’t gone—they just changed shape

-• run one app
+• run one specific app

 • play a mobile game on a bigger screen